-A systems approach (the Chronic Care Model) as well as a patient centered focus is essential if we want to succeed in improving the outcomes of our patients with diabetes and their associated risk factors.
+A systems approach (the Chronic Care Model) as well as a patient centred focus is essential if we want to succeed in improving the outcomes of our patients with Diabetes and their associated risk factors.

 All healthcare professionals.

 Blended Learning Approach consisting of online teaching & Learning as well as 1-day face to face contact tuition session.

 The following modules will be covered: